Tips to help you drive in the snow this winter

 - Conserve your vehicle's battery.
 Use lights, heat, and radio sparingly.

 - Run your engine.
 Provided you have enough gas in your tank, run the engine for about 10 minutes every hour to keep the car warm.
 Turn on interior lights when your engine is on so you can be seen inside your car.
-Open a downwind window slightly for ventilation and clear snow from the exhaust pipe to prevent carbon monoxide poisoning.
+Open a downwind window slightly for ventilation.

 - Don't overexert yourself.
 Cold weather puts your heart under added stress.
 If you're not used to exercise, shoveling snow or pushing a car could put you at risk of a heart attack.